 Collaborate with plan sponsors to design effective benefit structures to service a specific population’s needs;

 Exercise leadership, practice management, and project management skills;

-Analyze medical and pharmacy literature to effectively solve clinical programs;
+Analyze medical and pharmacy literature to effectively solve clinical problems;

 Perform direct and indirect patient care activities.

 All residents must be eligible for pharmacist licensure in the Commonwealth of Pennsylvania.
 Applications for Pharmacist License and Intern Registration are available.

 Three letters of recommendation - two from health professionals related to pharmacy curriculum (instructors) or the reference writer can use the standard form in PhORCAS